Lacker says early Fed rescues made crisis worse

-LANCASTER, Pa.
-Feb 12 A top U.S. Federal Reserve official known for his vocal disagreement on policy said on Thursday the central bank's early interventions in the financial crisis made things worse.
+LANCASTER, Pennsylvania A top Federal Reserve official known for his vocal disagreement on policy said on Thursday the central bank's early interventions in the financial crisis made things worse.

 "At the time of the August 2007 discount rate cut, I questioned the presumption that the markets were suffering from a problem for which increased Fed credit was the solution," Jeffrey Lacker, president of the Richmond Federal Reserve Bank, said in remarks prepared for delivery to students and academics at Franklin & Marshall College.